Who Exactly Is Behind Ad Fraud?

-This type of fraudsters are considered to be experts in ad fraud practices.
+These types of fraudsters are considered to be experts in ad fraud practices.
 Since the payouts and rewards can be extremely lucrative, their commitment is very high.

 Many organizations think that running PPC ads, display, and video ads automatically opens them up to competitors targeting their ads with invalid clicks.
 And, yes, competitors will click on your Google Ads or other PPC ads in an attempt to sabotage your marketing efforts.

-While competitor-based foul play can slowly drain your budget (since you are paying for non-convertible clicks), negatively impact your ad score, and drive up your cost per click, the threat level of competitor ad fraud is very low in comparison with other ad fraud perpetrators.
+While competitor-based foul play can slowly drain your budget (since you are paying for non-convertible clicks), negatively impact your ad score, and drive up your cost per click (CPC), the threat level of competitor ad fraud is very low in comparison with other perpetrators.
 Plus, as the leading ad network, Google is particularly good at detecting and preventing competitor sabotage.

 3. Fraudulent ad networks